Tips for Meditation Challenges

 It’s Worth the Effort

 Every challenge to meditation presents an opportunity to strengthen your control over your mind.
+I hope some of these tips for meditation challenges are helpful to you.

 Mindfulness Training: Body Scan Meditation and Informal Mindfulness Practices provides more meditation tips as well as discussion and demonstrations on the body scan meditation and informal mindfulness practices.